danielhmahecha/VusPrize/README.md

 VEP Annotated Benchmark Files
 --------------------

-The following CVS files (included in the Training folder) are the Ensembl-VEP annotated versions of the VCF files and were used to train and test the model(s):
+The following TSV files (included in the Training folder) are the Ensembl-VEP annotated versions of the VCF files and were used to train and test the model(s):

 EXVUS_BEN_2020.txt  VEP annotated variants formerly classified as VUS but reclassified as Benign in ClinVar on August 08th 2020 in CSV format